json-api/json-api/format/index.md

 In addition, a resource object **MAY** contain any of these top-level members:

-* `"links"`: information about a resource's relationships (described below).
+* `"links"`: a "links object", providing information about a resource's relationships (described below).
 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.

 Any other top-level member in a resource object represents an "attribute".
 An attribute may contain any valid JSON value.

-> Note: Although has-one foreign keys are often stored as columns in a database alongside other fields, foreign keys **MUST NOT** be included in a resource's attributes.
-All relations **MUST** be represented under a resource's links object, as described below.
+Although has-one foreign keys (e.g. `author_id`) are often stored internally alongside other information to be represented in a resource object, these keys *SHOULD NOT* appear as attributes.
+If relations are provided, they **MUST** be represented under the "links object", as described below.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: